emiltj/cds-language-exam/assignment_6/README.md

 | f1-score  | 0.33  | 0.26  | 0.17 | 0.24  | 0.14  | 0.12 | 0.26  | 0.12 | 0.22 | 0.21 | 0.21 |
 | support   | 477.0               | 587.0               | 536.0               | 517.0               | 455.0               | 429.0               | 366.0               | 220.0               | 0.22 | 3587.0              | 3587.0              |

+The CNN model perform notably worse than the LR model with a macro average F1-score of 0.21.
+In general deep neural networks tend to perform better that logistic regressions, given optimal layer architecture, enough data and enough training.
+However, in this case we see the opposite.
+Why might this be?
+Utilizing the embedding that only excludes certain word types result in the model not being able to learn patterns that might be prevalent in these word types.
+It might be that the words excluded carried important information in distinguishing between seasons.
+However, without testing the impact of using other word embeddings or other methods, the reasons for the relatively low performance remains unknown.

 <!-- USAGE -->
 ## Usage